warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ## Full node

 A full node is a server running a software (binary) that maintains a complete up-to-date version of a protocol with full transaction history.
-You can run a full [Warden Protocol Node](#warden-protocol-node) yourself.
+You can run a full [Warden Protocol node](#warden-protocol-node) yourself.

 ---